+can meet these specificat ions.

-The bidder can meet or exceed required specifications as required in EXHIBIT C?
+The bidder can meet or exceed required specification s as required in EXHIBIT C?

+⊠ YES □ NO

-Proposer has all vehicles to be used in this contract available for inspection.
+Proposer has all vehicles to be used in this contract a vailable for inspection.

+E YES □ NO

+All drivers have a valid New York State Drivers Lice nse.

-🗈 YES 🗆 🗆 NO
+E YES □ NO

-All drivers will complete their security clearance by the Airport Operations Office prior to issuance of the contract.
+All drivers will complete issuance of the contract. their security clearance by the Airport Operations Office prior to

-YES 🗆 🗆 NO
+⊠ YES □ NO

-Proposed Rate: Prevailing Wage MUST be Paid.
+\\Prevailing Wage MUST be Paid.
 Certified payrolls must be submitted with all invoicing.